Sterling pushed up by weaker US dollar, hopes of Brexit deal

 Hopes that a vaccine could soon become available received a boost after two pharmaceutical companies recently reported successful results.

+Bank of England Chief Economist Andy Haldane said the economic outlook for 2021 was "materially brighter" than he had expected just a few weeks ago.

-Bank of England Deputy Governor Dave Ramsden said on Tuesday that positive news about COVID-19 vaccines could help to reduce the risks facing Britain's economy but the central bank was unlikely to revise up its forecasts as a result.
+BoE Deputy Governor Dave Ramsden said on Tuesday that positive news about COVID-19 vaccines could help to reduce the risks facing Britain's economy but that the central bank was unlikely to revise up its forecasts as a result.

 (Reporting by Olga Cotaga Editing by Gareth Jones)